 A first conviction for the possession of an anabolic steroid is a Class C misdemeanor punishable by incarceration of up to 30 days and a fine of up to $1,500.
 A second offense under this section that occurs within two years of the first conviction is a Class B misdemeanor, punishable by up to six months' incarceration and a $1,500 fine.

 (720 Ill.
 Comp.
 Stat. § 570/402; 730 Ill.
 Comp.
 Stat. §§ 5/5-4.5-60, -65 (2019).)

 Illinois law imposes additional penalties for repeat offenses.

 Repeat offenses.
 The court may double penalties for a repeat conviction under the Controlled Substances Act.

 Mandatory minimum sentences.
 If you are convicted of a repeat Class 1 felony within 10 years, the court must impose the minimum period of incarceration allowed for that crime and cannot order conditional discharge, probation, or periodic imprisonment (also called "weekend" imprisonment).

 Unauthorized prescription.
 Possession of an unauthorized prescription form is a Class 4 felony for a first offense.
 Subsequent offenses can be punished by a Class 3 felony.

 (720 Ill.
 Comp.
 Stat. §§ 570/406.2, -408; 730 Ill.
 Comp.
 Stat. § 5/5-5-3 (2019).)

-The possession of CDS is punishable by long periods of incarceration and steep fines depending on the type and amount of CDS involved in the crime.
-If you have prior possession convictions you may face enhanced penalties.
-You should contact an attorney who specializes in CDS crimes to understand the charges you face, any possible defenses or options, and the possible outcomes of your case.
+The possession of controlled substances is punishable by long periods of incarceration and steep fines depending on the type and amount of drug involved in the crime.
+If you have prior possession convictions, you may face enhanced penalties.
+You should contact an attorney who specializes in drug crimes to understand the charges you face, any possible defenses or options, and the possible outcomes of your case.